LHNCBC/ucum-lhc/README.md

 the validation and conversion of UCUM unit expressions.
 Other code is concerned with importing and exporting the UCUM data, and in supporting the demo page (noted above).
-If you are looking to include the ucum-lhc core code in your application, download the code with the [bower](https://bower.io) package manager.
+If you are looking to include the ucum-lhc core code in your application, download the code as an [npm](https://www.npmjs.com) package.

 ### Using the code in the ucum-lhc package

-Use the [Bower](http://bower.io) package manager to install the code:
+Use the [npm](https://www.npmjs.com) package manager to install the code:

-    bower install ucum-lhc
+    npm install ucum-lhc --save

 This will install the dist/ucum-lhc.js module package, which includes the source code you need for the validation and conversion functions as well as the